Yankees vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 - The Yankees have played as the underdog in five of their past 10 games and have gone 1-4 in those contests.

-- When it comes to the total, the Yankees and their foes are 3-6-1 in their previous 10 contests.
+- When it comes to the total, the Yankees and their opponents are 4-5-1 in their last 10 games.

-- Bookmakers have not posted a spread in any of the Yankees' past 10 games.
-New York's last three games have finished below the point total, and the average over/under in that stretch was 7.7.
+- Oddsmakers have not posted a runline in any of the Yankees' past 10 contests.

 Yankees Betting Records & Stats

-- New York and its opponents have gone over the total this season in 10 of its 32 opportunities.
+- New York and its opponents have hit the over in 11 of its 33 games with a total this season.

 - The Yankees have yet play a game with a spread this season.